kofujimura/ERC_TCTC/README.md

   TODO: Remove this comment before submitting
 -->
+TCTC enables the control of transaction access based on token ownership.
+The TokenController.sol contract required for implementing this scheme is just 30 lines long.
+By utilizing the ERC721 platform, it becomes possible to grant and revoke specific roles, such as MINTER_ROLE and BURNER_ROLE, for the target token.
+Moreover, privileges like MINTER_ROLE can be visualized as tokens, providing a user-friendly interface for many users to understand easily.

+Use case ...

 ## Specification
+< if informational, this section will be deleted >

 <!--
   The Specification section should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (besu, erigon, ethereumjs, go-ethereum, nethermind, or others).